-Fauna 0f Lake Simtustus Res0rt
+Fauna of Lake Simtustus Res0rt

 Enjoy beautiful wildlife, high desert vistas, fresh air, peace, and quiet where horses roam freely.
 Deer, elk, bighorn sheep, mountain goats, and antelopes run wild.